What is a Bitcoin Miner Virus?

 BitCoinMiner is a base name for a wide variety of different crypto mining viruses.
 We know, you immediately think that the name of the virus implies that we are only talking about Bitcoin.
 However, we can say that this is just a name, which does not mean that it is not as dangerous for a wide range of different cryptos like Ethereum and others.
 No matter what name you are going to use for this malware, its action remains pretty much the same as you might imagine.

-If you know that BTC mining is no longer possible on a single PC due to the changes in the procedure itself, then you fully understand why mining has moved to companies that have a much of the funds.
+If you know that BTC mining is no longer possible on a single PC due to the changes in the procedure itself, then you fully understand why mining has moved to companies that have a lot of the funds.
 So, you can imagine what kind of damage can be done if something like a crypto-miner virus attacks one of these systems.
-Basically it means that you are mining cryptos and wasting your resources at the same time on someone else.
+Basically, it means that you are mining cryptos and wasting your resources at the same time on someone else.
 The thing is, you’ll never notice it if you don’t pay attention.

 Click here to download Free RAM Free Antivirus